 We have a securities lending program for the purpose of enhancing the total return on our investment portfolio.
-Periodically we receive non-cash collateral for securities lending from counterparties, which cannot be sold or re-pledged, and which is not recorded on our consolidated balance sheets.
-The Company did not hold non-cash collateral at both March 31, 2020 and December 31, 2019.
+Periodically, we receive non-cash collateral for securities lending from counterparties, which cannot be sold or re-pledged, and which is not recorded on our consolidated balance sheets.
+The Company did not hold non-cash collateral at either March 31, 2021 or December 31, 2020.
 See Note 4 of the Notes to the Interim Condensed Consolidated Financial Statements, as well as "- Investments - Securities Lending" for discussion of our securities lending program, the classification of revenues and expenses, and the nature of the secured financing arrangement and associated liability.

 We enter into derivatives to manage various risks relating to our ongoing business operations.
 We have non-cash collateral from counterparties for derivatives, which can be sold or re-pledged subject to certain constraints, and which has not been recorded on our consolidated balance sheets.
-The amount of this non-cash collateral was \$797 million and \$593 million at March 31, 2020 and December 31, 2019, respectively.
-See Note 5 of the Notes to the Interim Condensed Consolidated Financial Statements for information regarding the earned income and the gross notional amount, estimated fair value of assets and liabilities and primary underlying risk exposure of our derivatives.
+The amount of this non-cash collateral was \$70 million and \$898 million at March 31, 2021 and December 31, 2020, respectively.
+See Note 5 of the Notes to the Interim Condensed Consolidated Financial Statements for information regarding the earned income on and the gross notional amount, estimated fair value of assets and liabilities and primary underlying risk exposure of our derivatives.